monarch-initiative/mondo-ingest/src/ontology/reports/README.md

 header.

 Created by running `cd src/ontology; sh run.sh make <ONTOLOGY_NAME>_term_exclusions.txt`.

-Shows a list of all the terms that should be excluded from Mondo.

 ### 4. `<ONTOLOGY_NAME>_exclusion_reasons.robot.template.tsv`
 A variation of `<ONTOLOGY_NAME>_term_exclusions.txt` with additional information.
 The final list of terms to exclude